mlinmg/ComfyUI-LaMA-Preprocessor/README.md

-# BEWARE THIS EXTENSION IS NOT YET FINISHED.
+# BEWARE THIS EXTENSION IS NOT FINISHED YET.
 At the moment it returns a preprocessed image that still needs to be injected with a custom controlnet implementation(missing)

 # ComfyUI LaMA Preprocessor